 And as far as music goes, I haven't been too inspired lately (and have been quite busy with photography) but I recently had the good pleasure to have been commissioned by the fine folks at Pattern Making Co to compose several tracks for their new iPhone game called Radius.
 I am very excited to be working with them and look forward to a long and prosperous future in contributing music and sounds to their games (and to anyone elses that may be interested in my stuff!)

-The game is already out and available on the iPhone's App Store but the music is not in it yet; should be in by the next free update, coming shortly.
+The game is already out and available on the iPhone's App Store but the music is not in it yet; should be in by the next free update (version 1.04) coming shortly.

 Well, after the past couple of years of taking digital photos, I am just not satisfied.
 Everything is just too sharp and clean and pristine and, well, digital!
 Yes, of course, I can dirty things up in Photoshop and I have become quite good at doing that, but there was something I was missing that I used to get with shooting film.